AN3S-CREATE/veralogix-smart-mining-hub/README.md

-# Veralogix Group SA — Smart Mining HUB (Smart Hub)
+# Veralogix Smart Mining HUB

 **Fueling growth at the intersection of strategy, chaos, and experimental tech.** 😈⚙️📡